 Cross Line Laser Levels

 What is a cross line laser?
-Simply put it is a laser level that has at least one horizontal and one vertical laser line that intersects to produce a wall cross.
+Simply put it is a multi line laser level that has at least one horizontal and one vertical laser line that intersects to produce a wall cross.

 Some cross line lasers will produce more than one cross depending on how many vertical lines and the fan angle of the horizontal.
 Some laser may also create a ceiling cross and floor cross.

 The more laser lines the greater the cost as each line requires another laser diode.

 So what are cross line lasers used for? and can they be used both indoors and outdoors?
 These laser levels are used primarily indoors as a visible horizontal and vertical laser line to help with all manner of installations.
 This could be fitting kitchens or bathrooms, carpentry, electrical fit out, tiling and more.
 For outdoor use you cannot rely on visibly seeing any manufacturers laser of any colour or legal power output.
 However, some cross line lasers have the ability to use an electronic line laser receiver or detector.
 With the receiver, as long as the laser can use it, cross line lasers are usable outdoors.
 For this type of laser to be able to use a line receiver it needs to have a pulse feature.

 I just touched on power output in the previous paragraph.
 There are two levels of output that are available for sale in Australia for laser levels.
 The lower output, which is more common, is class 2 and has a <1mW output.
 The higher powered class is class 3r which can have a <5mW output.
 Note this is NOT laser beam colour.
 You can get both Red and Green lasers in both class 2 and class 3r.
 A class 3r output laser will appear brighter and carry a further range indoors compared to a class 2 laser.